PavanRangani/docs/docs/prd/tasks/task-instance.md

   - In this case, the family will change but the RACI roles will remain the same as in the old family.
 - When a user changes the template, the system will ask a confirmation dialog.
 On confirmation, templates will be changed.
 All sub-tasks and RACI roles will be removed.
 New sub-task and RACI roles will be added according to the new template.
 - If a user changes the template for open tasks and it has done a sub-tasks, all sub-tasks (Open or Done) will be deleted and new sub-tasks will be created as per new template.
+- For multi-step tasks, if the user changes the status of the parent task to On Hold & Blocked, the system will not remove the due date.
+    -Because for multi-step tasks, the due date is calculated based on the sub-tasks.
+- The due date will not be removed when the status Changes to blocked.

 **Resync template**
 - When user opens the multi-step task edit dialog having template, shows `Resync` action.